habilzare/FastKnock/ReadMe.txt

 Introduction:
 	FastKnock is an efficient algorithm to identify all possible knockout strategies for growth-coupled overproduction of biochemical(s) of interest.
+The methodology is described in the following manuscript:
+	Hassani et al. "FastKnock: An efficient approach to identify all knockout strategies for strain optimization", Submitted 2021.

 Prerequisites: